 Ordering Fluorescent Light Filters for Classrooms

 If you are interested in fluorescent light filters for classrooms, take a look at our reviews section.
-You’ll find reviews from many teachers and educators who are already using our decorative light covers in their classrooms.
+You’ll find reviews from many teachers and educators who are already using our fluorescent light filters in their classrooms.
 If you have specific questions, check our FAQs or contact us directly.
-Ordering is as easy as picking an image, selecting a size, and checking out.
+Ordering fluorescent light filters is as easy as picking an image, selecting a size, and checking out.
 Once you order, we print your selected images using environmentally friendly water-based inks.
 The films we use are UL rated for safety.
 You order will ship in 1 or 2 business days via FedEx Ground.
 As soon as it ships, you will receive an automated email with a tracking number and expected delivery date.
-To learn more about installing your decorative light covers, check out our video!
+To learn more about installing your fluorescent light filters, check out our video!